cul/folio_sync/README.md

 # FOLIO Sync
-The purpose of this application is to sync Archives Space records to FOLIO.
-It automates retrieving unsuppressed resources from Archives Space that were modified in the last 24 hours and syncing them to FOLIO.
-This ensures that FOLIO always has up-to-date records from Archives Space.
+The purpose of this application is to sync ArchivesSpace records to FOLIO.
+It automates retrieving unsuppressed resources from ArchivesSpace that were modified in the last 24 hours and syncing them to FOLIO.
+This ensures that FOLIO always has up-to-date records from ArchivesSpace.

 ## Setup
 1. Install the required gems: